bonitasoft/bonita-doc/md/7.3/widgets.md

 ### Form container widget

 Use the **form container** to enable form validation for input widgets.
 The form container also exposes a local **$form** which is the AngularJS form object associated to the form container.
+In the Bonita BPM Studio, if you define a contract for the task or process and click on the UI Designer icon, the generated form already contains a form container to embed default input widgets to collect the information that need to be passed to the contract to be verified.
+You can then define the validation you need on the input.
 For example, you can bind the button's disabled property to _$form.$invalid_ to prevent user from clicking the button, until the form inputs are valid.

-## Text widgets

-Use a text widget for information that is displayed on a page.
-This includes titles, paragraphs, and lists.
-For each, you can specify the text and its alignment.
-There are several types of text widget:

-* Link, for embedding an HTML link for navigation to an external site.
-* Title, for headings.
-You can set the level from 1 to 6\.
-* Text, for chunks of text.
-Text supports basic HTML tags such a paragraph, list or image...

 ## Input widgets